Ng Lip Yong

 Ng Lip Yong is a Malaysian politician.
 He served as Deputy Minister of International Trade and Industry II in the Barisan Nasional (BN) administration under Prime Minister Abdullah Ahmad Badawi from February 2006 to March 2008 alongside Ahmad Husni Hanadzlah as Deputy Minister of International Trade and Industry I and Minister Rafidah Aziz as well as Member of Parliament (MP) for Batu from November 1999 to March 2008.

 Post career

-Ng Lip Yong currently served as an Independent Non-Executive Director in Industrial and Commercial Bank of China (Malaysia) in charge of Nomination and Remuneration Committee as well as a Member of Audit Committee and Board Risk Management Committee which appointed on 7 February 2019.
-He also served as Honorary Advisor of Malaysia-China Chamber of Commerce.
+Ng Lip Yong currently serves as an Independent Non-Executive Director in Industrial and Commercial Bank of China (Malaysia) in charge of Nomination and Remuneration Committee as well as a Member of Audit Committee and Board Risk Management Committee appointed on 7 February 2019.
+He has also served as Honorary Advisor of Malaysia-China Chamber of Commerce.